The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 Eighty percent of vagus nerve input is sensory and comes from the gut, heart, lungs, and information you allow in from the external world.
 So a gut feeling is a very real experience.

-And what doesn’t get emotionalized gets physicalized.
-When you disconnect from your body's emotional signals you go into survival mode (e.g. defending and protecting) which throws you into the sympathetic, "fight and flight" state, shutting down digestion, immunity and spiking blood sugar to name but a few.
+And what doesn’t get emotionalised gets physicalised.
+When you disconnect from your body's emotional signals you go into survival mode (e.g. defending and protecting) which throws you into the sympathetic, "fight and flight" state, shutting down digestion, immunity and spiking blood sugar.

-You should be able to feel the emotion flowing through you.
+You should be able to feel and process the emotion flowing through you.
 For example, heat in your chest and upward when you’re embarrassed or angry.

-Always connect with the feeling you’re aware of at the time, rather than ignoring it or settling with the “avoidance” feeling, that is likely your default for being at ease with specific emotional triggers.
-If you opt for the latter, you won’t be feeling and processing the emotion.
+Always connect with the feeling you’re aware of at the time, rather than ignoring it or settling with the “avoidance” feeling, that can be a default response to being at ease with specific emotional triggers.
+If you opt for the latter, you're not feeling and processing the emotion.

-I totally get it, that this isn’t easy.
-But it is a big deal.
+I totally get it that this isn’t easy, but it's a big deal.
 For the sake of your health and wellbeing you really want to be able to process emotion effectively.

-A couple of mind-body health practices that I use with clients to help them overcome negative self-talk and beliefs, and effect behavioural change (which is so often the thorn in the rose that’s holding them back from getting the health results they really want), are Emotional Freedom Technique (EFT) and Matrix Reimprinting.
+One mind-body health practice that I use with clients to help them overcome negative self-talk and beliefs, and effect behavioural change (which is so often the thorn in the rose that’s holding them back from getting the health results they really want), are Emotional Freedom Technique (EFT) .

-Not only do they reduce cortisol levels rapidly, but they also help you to process emotion effectively and change behavioural responses.
-Because unprocessed emotion from past events in life can hold you back from optimal health and wellness.
-Even though you know what you need to do, that in itself doesn’t always bring success.
+Unprocessed emotion from past events in life can hold you back from optimal health and wellness.
+Even though you know what you need to do, that in itself doesn’t always get results.

 7. Experiment with cold therapy